Libor: LIBOR cessation and alternatives available

 A variety of replacements for LIBOR have been offered.
 In some cases, banks allow their customers to choose which rate to track.

 Alternatives for the USD LIBOR

 Alternative Reference Rates Committee

-In 2014 the U.S. Federal Reserve Board and the Federal Reserve Bank of New York announced the creation of the Alternative Rates Reference Committee (ARRC) to assess viable alternatives to the LIBOR.
+In 2014, the U.S. Federal Reserve Board and the Federal Reserve Bank of New York announced the creation of the Alternative Rates Reference Committee (ARRC) to assess viable alternatives to the LIBOR.

-In 2016 the ARRC released its first report on the possible indices that could serve as a replacement to the LIBOR.
+In 2016, the ARRC released its first report on the possible indices that could serve as a replacement to the LIBOR.

 On March 7, 2018 the ARRC announced that the committee had been reconstituted and the following groups were participating.

-The ARRC will comprise the following institutions:
+The ARRC would comprise the following institutions: